Ata ibn Abi Rabah: Early life

 Ata was born in the town of Muwalladi l-Janad in Yemen.
 Although early biographical sources differ on the exact year of his birth, it is generally accepted he was born towards the beginning of Uthman ibn Affan's reign, c.
 25 AH/646 CE.
-His mother was a Nubian basket weaver while his father was named Aslam who is described as being dark-skinned and flat-nosed.
-He was a cripple and possessed a limp, and while he was born with one healthy eye, he later went completely blind.
+His mother was a Nubian basket weaver while his father, named Aslam, is described as being dark-skinned and flat-nosed.
+Ata was a cripple and possessed a limp, and while he was born with one healthy eye, he later went completely blind.